-Adrian Public Schools including Head Start will provide space as community needs require support for disaster relief child care centers.
+Adrian Public Schools will provide space as community needs require supports for disaster relief child care centers.
 APS has multiple licensed locations across the district and county as part of its Head Start Program and can easily support the needs of the ISD in terms of licensed day care facilities.